mlflow/mlflow/docs/source/tracking/index.rst

         mlflow.log_artifact(local_path="model/model.pkl")

-Please visit `client documentation <client.html>`_ for more details about using MLflow Tracking APIs for manually logging your experiment data and models.
+Please visit `tracking API documentation <tracking-api.html>`_ for more details about using MLflow Tracking APIs for manually logging your experiment data and models.

 Explore Runs and Results
 ========================